cwctroy/ser322-final-project/README.txt

 ## DATABASE SETUP ""
 To set up, run sports.sql in your local instance (such as mysql workbench) to create the schema.
 You can then execute run.sh to begin the interactive session.
+You can then run sample_data.sql to prepopulate the db with test data, or you can follow the interactive system to add the values one by one

 ## EXECUTION VIA RUN.SH ##
 This program can be run via the run.sh script assuming the system supports bash.